Hello and welcome to my 3Play Media Transcription Review.

 With that said... if you don't meet one or more of their qualifications (you're not in the US for example, or unable to type 75 wpm), you can also earn some extra money with online survey sites.

 Market research companies like Survey Junkie are a simple way to get paid for sharing your opinion.
-Swag Bucks is another site that pays for doing things you may be doing online anyway, like searching the web, watching videos and visiting websites.
+Inbox Dollars is another site that pays for doing things you may be doing online anyway, like searching the web, watching videos and visiting websites.

 Of course, they don't pay as much as a Transcript Editor job pays, but if you've never made money online before, they can be a good place to start.